mcandre/lftp-pocket-reference/introduction.md

 ## Which protocols does LFTP support?

 Some FTP clients support a handful of FTP/SFTP protocols.
-LFTP supports more than a handful of secure and insecure FTP and HTTP-based protocols:
+LFTP supports more than a handful of secure and insecure FTP and HTTP protocols:

 * FTP
 * SFTP